Bubble Sort with Stability

 ^ ^

-Therefore, the optimization should focus here.
+Therefore, the direction for optimization lies here.
 Instead of simply swapping nums[sortedIndex]

-for convenience, you should mimic the operation of inserting an element in the middle of an array.
-Move the elements from nums[sortedIndex..minIndex]
+, mimic the operation of inserting an element into the middle of an array.
+Shift the elements from nums[sortedIndex..minIndex]

 .